-Trend in the number of female employees (Mitsubishi Electric alone)
+Trend in the number of woman employees (Mitsubishi Electric)

-A career forum (CP-Plan Forum) is offered to young female employees, to actively inspire them to form a career around life events such as childbirth and childcare.
-Through a lecture personally given by the president on the managerial significance of promoting women's participation, stories of senior employees' personal experiences, and group discussions, the forum urges female employees to think and act on their own and promotes personal networking (attended by approx. 330 employees in FY2014, approx. 210 employees in FY2016, approx. 120 employees in FY2017 and approx. 120 employees in FY2018).
+A career forum (CP-Plan Forum) is offered to young woman employees, to actively inspire them to form a career around life events such as childbirth and childcare.
+Through a lecture personally given by the president on the managerial significance of promoting women's participation, talks by a woman outside director of the company on her own career experiences and her thoughts about working, stories of senior employees' personal experiences, and group discussions, the forum, attended by around 200 people every year, encourages woman employees to think and act on their own and promotes personal networking.

 In addition to this forum that is held at the Head Office, exchange events are also held in some offices.

 Various efforts are made to raise management's awareness of women's participation and strengthen management capacities.
 For example, a curriculum on women's participation is included in the training program for newly appointed managers, to disseminate an understanding of the managerial significance of women's participation and considerations to be heeded in the management of woman subordinates.

 Handbook on supporting work/childcare balance for employees and supervisors

 Various initiatives are in place so that employees who have taken childcare leave can smoothly return to the workplace and perform to the maximum of their ability while caring for their children.
 For example, a handbook is distributed both to these employees and their supervisors, and regulations require that these employees meet with their supervisors periodically before and after returning to their positions.